umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-property-editor/custom-value-conversion-for-rendering.md

 ## Overview

-In the previous steps we have created a custom Property Editor for the Umbraco backoffice client.
-In this step we will discuss how to convert the Property Editor values for use when rendering the website.
+In the previous steps, we created a custom Property Editor for the Umbraco backoffice client.
+In this step, we will discuss how to convert the Property Editor values for use when rendering the website.

 To this end, we will create a Property Value Converter that converts the stored suggestion text into a custom rendering model.